brim-borium/spotify_sdk/README.md

 import 'package:spotify_sdk/spotify_sdk.dart';
 ```

-To connect to the Spotify app you can call connectToSpotifyRemote(...) or getAccessToken(...).
-In both of these methods you need the client id, which you will find in the Spotify developer dashboard and the redirect url you set there for that specific client.
+To connect to the Spotify app you can call connectToSpotifyRemote(...), getAccessToken(...) or getAuthorizationCode(...).
+In these methods you need the client id, which you will find in the Spotify developer dashboard and the redirect url you set there for that specific client.

 ```dart
 await SpotifySdk.connectToSpotifyRemote(clientId: "", redirectUrl: "")
 ```

 If you want to use the web api as well you have to use this method to get the access token.
 You can specify multiple scopes by separating them with a comma "," as shown below.
 For more information on scopes you can refer to [Spotify Authorization Scopes Guide](https://developer.spotify.com/documentation/general/guides/authorization/scopes/)

 ```dart